joelquinones2007/WHSTechNotes/journal.md

 computer science is used everywhere like apps so as tiktok or snap or insta or apps for school work etc
 # october 7, 2024
 Special Agent - Computer Science/IT Background
+# october 15, 2024
+to understand how it works and to use it for good etc
+# october 21, 2024